A Simple Javascript Library Design

 the

-is a private variable; -
+nameis a private variable; -

 the

-function is created only once.
-Each newPerson
+mefunction is created only once.
+Each newPersonobject inherits themefunction through prototype.

 Cons: